long2ice/rearq/README.md

     return job.info()
 ```

-## Rest API
+## Restful api and gui

-There are several apis to control rearq.
+There are several apis and gui to control rearq.

 ### Start server